-Posting — where else? — on its official Twitter page, the California-based company explained data from its track runs peg the Model S Plaid’s ‘Ring time at seven minutes and 20 seconds.
+Posting — where else? — on its official Twitter page, the Californian company explained data from its track runs peg the Tesla Model S Plaid’s ‘Ring time at 7 minutes and 20 seconds.
 That’s a significant improvement over the Taycan; it didn’t take long for the firm to embarrass Porsche on its home turf.
-It added that it might be able to lap the track in seven minutes and five seconds after making improvements to the sedan’s triple-motor powertrain.
+It added that it might be able to lap the track in 7 minutes and 5 seconds after making improvements to the sedan’s triple-motor powertrain.
 The prototypes are back on the Green Hell in October to set an official time after receiving a round of updates at Tesla’s California headquarters.

 Data from our track tests indicates that Model S Plaid can achieve 7:20 at the Nürburgring.